ACC-COSC2325-002-FA16/groupproject2-bravo/README.rst

 **Objective:**

 Our objective was to use an Arduino Uno to read the temperature of the room using a TMP36 sensor and output to an LCD display using AVR C and AVR Assembly.

-We did not achieve this goal.
-Our issue was getting the temperature sensor to properly input into the Arduino Uno.
-We believe that we needed an Analog-to-Digital Converter for this.
+**Result:**

+To insure our circuitry and logic was correct, we used C++ code for the Arduino.
+Once we confirmed everything was working correctly, we worked on getting AVR C and Assembly.
+We initially ran into multiple problems with getting the sensor to input into the Arduino and mixing C with Assembly.
+We narrowed it down that an Analog-to-Digital converter was needed to read the Temperature Sensor.
+With a small amount of documentation available and for the sake of simplicity, we decided to program the Arduino using only AVR C and succeeded in getting the temperature readings.
+However, we did not have enough time to figure out how to convert the ADC into assembly and mix AVR C and Assembly.

 **Directory Notes:**